A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: The model

 \subsection{A model for a multi-commodity market}

 Now we extend the \enquote{toy-model} we presented in the previous section to a multi-commodity framework.
-Assume we have $k=1,\dots,K$ markets (DE, F7, IT, TTF and so on), each of them consist in the same number $M_{k}=M$ for $k=1,\dots,K$ of fixed delivery futures contracts $F^{k}(t,T_{m})$.
-Recall that a contract which delivers at the beginning of the next month, independently of the trading date is stated by $M1$, which means that the delivery is the next month after the current date.
-As mentioned above, these products are not quoted on the market, where only futures contracts $F(t,T^{s},T^{e})$ can be observed, but they can be easily computed from the quoted ones.
-As a first step of our modeling framework we start by defining the dynamic of the fixed delivery futures contract.
+Assume we have $k=1,\dots,K$ markets (DE, F7, IT, TTF and so on) and a final time for the market $T^{*}$.
+Introduce a partition $t_{0}=T_{0}<\dots <T_{d-1}<T_{d}<\dots<T_{M}=T^{*}$ on $\left[t_{0},T^{*}\right]$.
+Starting from the quoted products of the form $F^{k}(t,\tau_{n}^{s},\tau_{n}^{e})$, $n=1,\dots,N_{k}$, where $N_{k}$ is the total number of contracts in the market $k$, for each market $k$ we can construct the same number $M_{k}=M$ of contracts of the form $F^{k}_{M_{d}}(t,T_{d}),\; d=1,\dots,M$ with monthly delivery periods.
+This procedure is described in details in Section \ref{sec:data_preparation}.
+As a first step of our modeling framework we start by defining the dynamics of the fixed-delivery futures contract $F_{M_{d}}^{k}(t,T_{d})$.
 Assume that each of the the contracts is a \enquote{random factor} which might have an impact on the whole market dynamic.
 Hence we have a total number of $\tilde{N}=M\cdot K$ random factors.
-The dynamic of a future product $k=1$ with fixed delivery $T_{m}$ is given by:
+The dynamics of a future product $k=1$ with fixed-delivery $T_{d},\; d=1,\dots,M$ is given by:

 where $W_{j} = \left\{W_{j}(t); t \ge 0\right\}\; j=1,\dots,\tilde{N}$ are independent Brownian motions.
-From Equation \eqref{eqn:dynamic_multi_commodity} observe that the dynamic of the single monthly product $F^{k}(t,T_{m})$ potentially depends on the ones of all other monthly futures products.
+From Equation \eqref{eqn:dynamic_multi_commodity} observe that the dynamics of the single monthly product $F_{M_{d}}^{k}(t,T_{d})$ potentially depends on the ones of all other monthly futures products.
 From empirical evidence, energy markets are strongly co-integrated and hence it is clear that considering $\tilde{N}$ independent Brownian motions appears to be unreasonable.
 A possible methodology, based on the dimensional reduction inherited from the Principal Component Analysis (PCA), to select a lower number of stochastic factors, will be presented in Section \ref{sec:calibration}. \\ Observe that Equation \eqref{eqn:dynamic_multi_commodity} can be written in a matrix form as: